 Problems generally occur when there’s a discrepancy between what the company sees as the project scope and the interpretation by the development agency.
 This situation, more often than not, leads to a prolonged development period and increased cost.

-At Really Simple Systems, the known pitfalls were not aiding my business case for the project.
+At SpotlerCRM, the known pitfalls were not aiding my business case for the project.
 I felt strongly that we needed to rebrand and create a new site with two main objectives:

 At the same time, technology updates had made the site difficult to manage and was woefully inadequate for mobile use.